scylladb/scylladb/docs/using-scylla/materialized-views.rst

 ScyllaDB Materialized Views
 ============================

-Materialized Views is available as a production ready feature in Scylla Open Source 3.0. and Scylla Enterprise 2019.1.

 Occasionally, the same information record needs to be queried based on more than one key.
 For example, when:

 * user data includes ``name`` and ``ID`` fields, and needs to be queried once by ``name`` and once by ``ID``;